av1155/homelab/SECURITY.md

 ## Remote Access

 WireGuard VPN for secure remote management.
-VPN clients have full access to Internal and Gateway zones.
+VPN clients have full access to Default and Homelab VLANs.